The Benson Ford Ship House

 On Sept.
 21, 1999, the Dutton Auction & Realty Company, Navarre, Ohio, held an “open outcry real estate auction.”
 Over 128 inquiries were received from ten states and Canada, and there were 58 inspections.
 When the bidding stopped, Jerry and Bryan Kasper of Kasper Auto Group, Sandusky, Ohio, became the new keepers of the Put-in-Bay Benson Ford ship house.

 The father and son duo promptly renamed the ship the Benson Ford and have utilized the unusual structure for personal use ever since.
-The first floor was recently renovated and the structure includes a garage and huge family room, five bedrooms, five full baths, a dining room, living room, reading room, galley, and, of course, the pilothouse which offers spectacular views of the setting sun off the western shores of Put-in-Bay.
+The first floor was recently renovated and the structure includes a garage and huge family room, five bedrooms, five full baths, a dining room, a living room, a reading room, a galley, and, of course, the pilothouse which offers spectacular views of the setting sun off the western shores of Put-in-Bay.

 For those arriving at South Bass Island aboard the Jet Express ferry, an excellent photo opportunity awaits as the ferry arrived along the shoreline of Put-in-Bay.
 Once on the island, the ship house can be seen from a distance along the west shore by using a Put-in-Bay Golf Cart Rental.
 Put-in-Bay offers many attractions that appeal to all age groups from caves, action-packed watersports, historical venues, and vibrant nightlife.
 Several popular Put-in-Bay Hotels offer travelers modern accommodations for extended stays.
+Benson Ford Shiphouse Tours are offered several times a year as a fundraiser.